geerlingguy/turing-pi-2-cluster/README.md

 TODO: Document how to configure VPS and Pi for [reverse ssh tunnel](https://www.jeffgeerling.com/blog/2022/ssh-and-http-raspberry-pi-behind-cg-nat).
 And mention you should then be able to access node 1, at least, via `ssh -p 2222 pi@[my-vps-hostname]` from anywhere.
 Also note the importance of securing your infrastructure, and that you should probably lock down the configuration more if running this in production.

+> Note: If autossh isn't working, it could be that it didn't exit cleanly, and a tunnel is still reserving the port on the remote VPS.
+That's often the case if you run `sudo systemctl status autossh` and see messages like `Warning: remote port forwarding failed for listen port 2222`.
+>
+> In that case, log into the remote VPS and run `pgrep ssh | xargs kill` to kill off all active SSH sessions, then `autossh` should pick back up again.

 ### Cluster configuration and K3s installation

 Run the playbook: